jeaye/color_coded/README.md

 #### `:CCerror`
 This command outputs the last compilation error message from libclang.
 If your highlighting is not working properly, you may have a misconfigured `.color_coded` file or you may have syntax errors in your source.
 When in doubt, check here first.

+#### `:CCtoggle`
+This command enables color_coded, if it's currently disabled, or disables it, if it's currently enabled.
+This enable/disabling is done via the `g:color_coded_enabled` option.

 Dependencies
 ---